krisrandall/metamask-truffle-remix-tutorial/README.md

-# Truffle, Metamask, & Remix Tutorial  -  Simple Voting Contact
+# Truffle, Metamask, & Remix Tutorial  -  Simple Voting Contract

 In this tutorial we will be making a really simple Ethereum smart contract, which allows accounts to make a yes or no vote and tracks the results.